seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 To say as I said then!
 But, come, away;
 Get me ink and paper:
 He shall have every day a several greeting,
-Or I’ll unpeople Egypt.
+Or I'll unpeople Egypt.

 *Exeunt*

 ## ACT II

 ### SCENE I. Messina.
-POMPEY’s house.
+POMPEY's house.

 *Enter POMPEY, MENECRATES, and MENAS, in warlike manner*